 Mounting an effective response has meant mobilizing both local and international supporters—quickly.
 Through the ‘mask up Freetown’ campaign, the city is providing 120,000 free masks to citizens, supported by funding from the EU and in collaboration with local designer Madam Wokie and others.
 A community care center is being developed with support from the UK Department for International Development (DFID) and the EU for people with the virus from our densely populated informal settlements who are asymptomatic or have mild symptoms.
 Additional work to improve healthcare centers is also being fast tracked, including facilities dedicated to women, and maternal health in particular: “When women are afraid to go to main hospitals, these clinics will provide support to them.
 More than just the buildings themselves, they will provide end-to-end support with the medicines and support for the healthcare professionals needed.”

 Beyond the immediate work to combat the spread of COVID-19, Mayor Yvonne is continuing her work to combat climate change and continue the transformation of Freetown.
-Freetown is , leading the way towards a healthier and more sustainable future.
+Freetown is a C40 city—a group of 96 cities that have committed to take bold climate action, leading the way towards a healthier and more sustainable future.
 Part of that work is ensuring the city is prepared for potential flooding by enabling the annual maintenance of drainage to go ahead—a flood would only exacerbate the existing problems of COVID-19.